 A risky strategy on Jett is to buy a Shorty on pistol round and save on the second round so you can get an Operator on round 3 even if you lose both rounds.
 Having an Operator on round 3 can win the game, especially in low elo, where they are not expecting it or know how to counter it without a Controller on their team.
 Also, Jett is probably the best agent that can handle retakes with a Shorty while saving extra credits, so if you have enough game sense and good positioning, this can be a busted strategy.

-The Frenzy is the ultimate run and gun weapon for entry fraggers like Jett who need to get in your face and kill you before you kill them.
+The Frenzy is the ultimate run and gun weapon for entry fraggers like Jett who need to get in your face and frag you before you frag them.
 It has a small magazine but the rate of fire is unmatched on pistol rounds and can be a meat grinder if your team walks into 2 frenzy's holding an angle.

 The ghost is the best all-around pistol because it has enough ammunition, it one taps enemies who didn't purchase light armor with shots to the head, and does decent damage at all ranges.
 A common mistake we see players do is crouch and spam left click with the ghost, which is horrible.